Elfonnzo/Linux-File-Permissions/Use Linux commands to manage file permissions.md

 # File permissions in Linux

-## **Project description**
+## **Project Description**

 This project examines how to identify existing permissions on a file system and how to determine if the permissions match the correct level of authorization that should be given to users and groups.
-The project also covers how to modify permissions and the methods used to authorize/unauthorize users depending on their required access.
+The project also covers how to modify permissions and the methods used to authorize or unauthorize users depending on their required access.

-## **Check file and directory details**
+## **Check File and Directory Details**

-Using the command (**ls \-la**) displays all the permissions, group/owner names and file sizes inside the files and directories including hidden files (hidden files are identified via a period symbol).
+Using the command `ls -la` displays all the permissions, group/owner names, and file sizes inside the files and directories, including hidden files (hidden files are identified via a period symbol).
 This command can also be split into two separate commands to either show or hide the hidden files.
-These commands are (**ls \-l**) for displaying non-hidden files, or (**ls \-a**) for displaying only hidden files.
+These commands are `ls -l` for displaying non-hidden files or `ls -a` for displaying only hidden files.

 ![Alt Text](image1.jpg)

 ##

-## **Describe the permissions string**
+## **Describe the Permissions String**

 Breakdown of the first 10-character string using the following line as an example.

-**drwxr-xr-x 3 researcher2 research\_team 4096 Sep  9 23:46.**
+`drwxr-xr-x 3 researcher2 research\_team 4096 Sep  9 23:46.`

 The first character indicates what type of file it is, with the “**d**” being for directory while a “**\-**“ represents a regular file.